GoogleCloudPlatform/gradle-appengine-plugin/README.md

 **Can I use the plugin with a [Gaelyk](http://gaelyk.appspot.com/) project?**

+Gaelyk's [template project](http://gaelyk.appspot.com/tutorial/template-project) uses this plugin out-of-the-box so no additional configuration needs to be done.
+If you start your project from scratch and decide to use the plugin please refer to the following sections to configure it properly.

+### Gaelyk <= 1.1

 Yes, you just have to configure the WAR plugin to point to the correct web application (by default `war`) and source code (by default `src`) directory.
 If you want to stick to the default source directory simply create the subdirectory `src/main/groovy`.